agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 Both of these concerns are valid, but both can be answered in the negative:

-1. The events that your pipeline will send are HTTP based requests based on the open source [CloudEvents](https://cloudevents.io) specification.
+1. The events that your pipeline send are HTTP based requests in the open source [CloudEvents](https://cloudevents.io) format.
 No vendor lock-in and tool interoperability guaranteed.
 1. The "co-ordination component" is also a **CNCF Sandbox project** called [Keptn](https://keptn.sh), so no vendor (or lock-in) there either.

 ## One More Usecase: Evaluating an SLO